abg0148/experiments_on_hnsw/experiments/visualization_of_sift_data.md

 # Visualizing SIFT Descriptors with t-SNE, PCA, and HDBSCAN

-This project visualizes high-dimensional SIFT descriptors using dimensionality reduction techniques like **t-SNE**, **PCA**, and **UMAP**, combined with clustering using **HDBSCAN** and **K Means Clustering**.
-It helps reveal the structure and distribution of the dataset when projected onto 2D space, and explores how unsupervised clustering can expose dominant groupings within local image features.
+This project visualizes high-dimensional SIFT descriptors using dimensionality reduction techniques such as **t-SNE**, **PCA**, and **UMAP**, combined with clustering methods like **KMeans** and **HDBSCAN**.
+The objective is to uncover structural patterns in the data and better understand the distribution of local image features when projected into a lower-dimensional space.

 ## Dataset